 8. Plant flowers or a vegetable garden

-Take advantage of the long day by planting some flowers that encourage pollinators to buzz by or starting a vegetable, fruit and herb garden that you can reap the benefits of all summer and into fall.
+Take advantage of the long day by planting some flowers or starting a vegetable, fruit and herb garden.
+With a garden, you can reap the benefits of it all summer and even into fall.

 9. Go swimming

-Head to the pool to cool things down again while also soaking in some vitamin D from the sun’s rays.
-Swimming laps or just playing some pool games will build endurance, muscle strength and cardiovascular fitness without impact stress on the body.
+Head to the pool to cool down while also soaking in some vitamin D. Swimming laps or just playing some pool games will build endurance, muscle strength and cardiovascular fitness without impact stress on the body.
+If you are visiting a public pool, be sure to practice social distancing.

 10. Eat lunch outside

-Grab lunch outside on a patio or head out to the park for a picnic with some friends to bask in some more sunlight.
-This will break up your day with fresh air if you happen to work indoors all day.
+Grab lunch outside on a patio or head out to the park for a picnic and bask in some more sunlight.
+Want to grill out?
+Check out some of our favorite healthy recipes.

 12. Stretch or practice yoga outside in the sun